 Here are three for you to try at home:

 - Create a buffer between your work time and your rest time.
-Have a sleep ritual so your body and brain know it is time to wind down and relax.
+Have a sleep ritual so your body and brain knows when it is time to wind down and relax.

-- Do not use your devices in the bedroom – it is for sleeping and sexy time only.
+- Do not use your devices in the bedroom – it is for sleeping, stories and sexy time only.

-- Be strict with the time you turn off the lights & the time you get up each day.
+- Be strict with the time you turn off the lights and the time you get up each day.

-If you and your colleagues would like to fine-tune your health habits in 2022, please reach out for a conversation.
+If you and your colleagues would like to fine-tune your health habits so you can perform at your best at work, please reach out for a conversation.